Jorge-Ortiz-Mata/Doker-Course-Node-Mongo-React/README.md

 * Run the docker container: `docker run -p 3000:3000 --rm -v "/home/jorge/docker-course/mongo-node-react/multi-01-starting-setup/frontend/:/app/" --name react_container -it react-image:latest`.

 Note: We don't need to add the network because React is connecting through the browser.
+Note: Don't forget to check out the Dockerfile in the Fronted's folder.

 ## Comments.